 After graduation, Martin joined a start-up company as lead developer for web based telemonitoring devices.
 From 2000-2009, his interests lead him to Nortel's GSM/UMTS R&D team where he held positions in MSC design, wireless packet network engineering, solution consulting and new application and service concept development.
 In addition, he served as a representative in ETSI standardization working groups and has a number of patent applications tied to his name.

-Currently, Martin works for Deutsche Telekom / T-Mobile in the service management domain.
+Today, Martin works for Deutsche Telekom / T-Mobile in the CTO division.
 The opinions on this blog are his own, however, and neither his employer nor any other party necessarily agrees with them.

 Some of his free time is dedicated to lecturing, speaking at conferences and book writing.
 Currently the following titles are available:

-‘From GSM to LTE, An Introduction to Mobile Networks and Mobile Broadband‘, John Wiley and Sons, Second Edition, 2011
+‘From GSM to LTE-Advanced, An Introduction to Mobile Networks and Mobile Broadband‘, John Wiley and Sons, Second Revised Edition, 2014

 To get in contact, please send an email to gsmumts at gmx.de